Workiva/over_react/doc/new_boilerplate_migration.md

     * This requires consumers to include every single mixin within their `with` clause, allowing the builder to mix in the generated code corresponding to those mixins.

+* Props can only be declared in mixins.

+    * This ensures they can be inherited by other props classes (by mixing them in, since you can no longer inherit them via subclassing) and provides consistency around how props are declared.

 ##### New Boilerplate (from transitional boilerplate)